assimp/assimp-mdb/README.md

 # The Assimp-Model-Database
-The Asset-IMporter-Lib model database - a collection of free models.
+The Asset-Importer-Lib model database - a collection of free models.

 # How to contribute
 - ToDo